 R=Reserved ordinary seat

-It does not have any Green class in this car.
+This fleet does not offer any Green class seat.
 These cars are refurbished and renovated, but these are more than 25 years old.

 JR East is going to use refurbished 285 series (link to wikipedia image) which used to be Narita Express and will stop using 485 series.
 It is better change.
 But Spacia is still better than 285 series.

 Spacia Nikko and Spacia Kingawa by Tobu Railway 100 series “Spacia”

 R=Reserved ordinary seat GC=Green compartment

 Spacia has Green seat.
 But as I mentioned to you, Japan Rail Pass does not cover this green seat.
 Even the reserved ordinary class give you very comfortable seating.
 It has almost same comfortability as the regular green seat.
 This series usually is used for the scheduled Sapcia Kinugawa only.
 We cannot find any Spacia to Nikko.
 But in the peak season, you may have Spacia Nikko.

 JR East has the online reservation.
 Please see the link below to find more information: